RabbitSeries/AdventofCode/2024/Day24/GatesVisualize.md

 ## Solution

 To begin with, suppose the carrier wire in the cascading adder has been found.
-As **there is no loops**(this condition is important), so the gates can't be swapped from latter gates to former gates.
+As **there are no loops**(this condition is important), so the gates can't be swapped from latter gates to former gates.
 That makes the situation a lot simplifed.
 Thus, there can only exist five prossible swap (I haven't sort them out in a more practical way):

 ![Possible swap](../../Images/PossibleSwaps.png)

 So to check one specific cascading level in the system, five gates input and output must match the specific rules:

 ### Add XOR gate